 Credit Risk: STAR Ohio carries a rating of AAAm by Standard & Poor's.
 Ohio law requires that STAR Ohio maintain the highest rating provided by at least one nationally recognized standard rating service.
+The negotiable CD's were not rated.
 The District's investment policy does not specifically address credit risk beyond the adherence to all relevant sections of the Ohio Revised Code.